Float-like-a-dash-Sting-like-a-dart/GhostRigger/README.md

 # Ghost Rigger [![Powered by Flame](https://img.shields.io/badge/Powered%20by-%F0%9F%94%A5-orange.svg)](https://flame-engine.org)

-Prototype of a cyberpunk-inspired puzzle game set in a distopian future:
+Prototype of a cyberpunk-inspired puzzle game set in a dystopian future:

 > In the year 2078, the megacorporation *Native Development Initiative*, aka NDI, rules the Earth.
 >